minnygal/HideAndSeek/README.md

 <a name="whats-new"></a>
 ## What's new
-- The user can specify the number of opponents (1-10).
+- Launching the app starts a new game with default settings (5 opponents, default house layout).
-- The user can specify the names of opponents (unlimited number of opponents).
+- The user can enter the ```new``` command to start a new game with custom settings at any time.
+- Fixed bug so the app does not crash when the user loads a saved game with a different House layout than is currently being run.
+- Code improvements (fixed exception types, etc.).